-Born in rural Alabama, I helped support my working class family by harvesting food and fire wood for the winter months.
+Born in rural Alabama, I helped support my working class family by harvesting food and fire wood throughout the year.
 I also worked as a farm hand herding animals and operating farm equipment.

 While attending the University of South Alabama, I studied fine art under Professor James Kennedy.
 I tried out for the university football team as a wide receiver and defensive back, ultimately failing to earn a spot on the team.
 I exhibited at multiple local galleries and at the Mobile Museum of Art.
 I became the first student member of the City of Mobile’s Art’s Council before completing my BFA in 2000.
-In August 2001 I moved to Brooklyn, New York and obtained my MFA in studio art at Pratt Institute under artist Linda Francis.
+In August 2001 I moved to Brooklyn, New York and began my MFA in studio art at Pratt Institute under artist Linda Francis and earning my degree in 2003.

 William Patrick Armstrong Evergreen, Alabama Copyright © 2016 All Rights Reserved